scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 To validate a certification path, a relying party builds a collection of root certificates known as the trust anchor pool.
 Because TRC updates can introduce a grace period where multiple TRCs overlap, relying parties MUST execute the following steps to determine the correct trust anchor pool for a given verification time:

 1. From the set of all available TRCs for the ISD, keep only TRCs whose validity start time (`notBefore` date) is at or before the verification time.
+If no such TRC exists, the process terminates unsuccessfully.

-2. From the remaining TRCs, identify those with the highest base number, then select the TRC with the highest serial number.
+2. From the selected TRCs, identify those with the highest base number (`baseNumber`), then select the TRC among them with the highest serial number (`serialNumber`).

-3. If the verification time is strictly greater than the TRC's `notAfter` date, it is no longer valid.
-There are no valid trust anchors at the verification time, and the process terminates.
+3. If the verification time is strictly greater than the selected TRC's `notAfter` date then the process terminates unsuccessfully.

 4. If the TRC is valid, add its root certificates to the trust anchor pool.